 This City & Guilds course is delivered at our purpose-built workshop in Ilkeston.
 It will provide you with the basic concepts and skills in welding and you will learn various methods of MIG welding processes.

-There are no minimum entry requirements for the course.
+A Level 1 qualification in Welding is needed to access this course as the Level 2 qualification builds on these skills.
 Demand is high, however, and we strongly recommend that you contact the course leader before enrolling to avoid any disappointment.

 You will develop intermediate practical knowledge and skills in standard welding techniques - all undertaken in our purpose-built welding facility.

 The course consists of continuous assessments over five assignments as well as a final 30-question test from the awarding body.